Fun and Food Headline Cooking Demo Stage at Lentil Fest 2019

 The party starts at 6:30 p.m.
 Friday, Aug.
-17 with our Ask-The-Experts panel, hosted by Moscow Food Co-op.
-This year's theme will focus on the history and future of pulses on the Palouse.
+16 with our Ask-The-Experts panel.
 Our experts will share info about growing, cooking and eating local legumes.

 This is always a fun and lively discussion, so if you’ve got questions or want to expand your legume knowledge, this event is for you.
 All questions are welcome!

 Learn scrumptious, creative new recipes from some of the best chefs in the business.
 Each chef’s demo included free samples and time for Q&A.

 Jamie Callison became executive chef in the Washington State University School of Hospitality Business Management in 2006.
 He oversees the HBM student-run catering operation.
 He’s also an HBM instructor, the faculty advisor for WSU Crimson Confections, and the faculty coordinator and culinary instructor for the WSU-ACFEF Culinary Certificate Program.
 Callison builds relationships with local farmers and the WSU organic program to ensure the availability of local, sustainable products for university guests.
 He is responsible for the operation of the J. Willard and Alice S. Marriott Hospitality Teaching Center Kitchen.
 Each summer Callison coordinates the WSU food, wine and culture study abroad program in Florence, Italy, and Lyon, France.
 Callison is also the lead judge for Washington State's Pro Start High School Culinary Competition since 2011, and was the lead judge for Tokyo's 2018 competition.